How to spend a great day in Florence Italy

 Piazza della Signoria

 Keep walking straight across the Ponte Vecchio and you will reach Piazza Signoria.
-This is by far my most favorite place in whole Florence.
-This L shaped square is not only incredibly beautiful, it’s also a small open air museum of it’s own.
+This is by far my favorite place in the whole of Florence.
+This L-shaped square is not only incredibly beautiful, it’s also a small open-air museum of it’s own.
 No matter where you look, masterpieces of art are looking back at you.

 florence things to do